ScruffyProdigy/SimpleRedis/readme.md

 SimpleRedis
 ===========

-This is a redis library for golang
+SimpleRedis is an object-oriented Redis library for golang

 There are a couple of differences between this library and others.